 Yes, Younger Me.
 The pretend, three-legged gecko in your ceiling just spoke to you.
 Now, this might seem slightly cruel, but we’re not going to be replying to Younger Me’s question out loud.
 I distinctly remember the gecko not saying anything else that day and we don’t want to mess with the past too much (remember: black hole), so we need to flash forward.
 That’s something else you can do in stories.

 It’s about a month later and we’re back inside the gecko.
 Younger Me is still in the bed beneath us, he’s reaching over to his bedside table for a glass of water and his medication.
 Swallowing all of his meds is a bit of an ordeal and may take Younger Me a while.
 Let me fill the time.
 The doctor spoke as we/the gecko predicted and Younger Me is still virtually bedbound.
 He can just about make it out of his room to shower and eat, but doing so exhausts him and causes him immense pain.
-In the time we’ve been gone Younger Me has spoken frequently to the gecko, he’s the only person who understands what it’s like to be stuck in one place all day, every day.
+In the time we’ve been gone Younger Me has spoken frequently to the gecko, he’s the only person he knows who understands what it’s like to be stuck in one place all day, every day.
 The gecko rarely responds, however.

 ‘Is it the pain or the boredom that’s the worst part?’ we make the gecko say.